Pilots (Front Mission 1)#

 Gregorio Maias#

-To recruit, fight in colosseum after mission 8.
+To recruit, fight in colosseum after Mission 8.

 Best Melee in the game, not good for much else.
 Can’t learn Short or Long skills.
 Starts with Stun.
 Skills start at lv2.